The Great Buddha+: Themes

 The critics thinkThe Great Buddha+ is a story about underclass people.
 Besides Belly Button and Pickle, the film sculptured many characters of the underclass, such as Sakya, Potato, and the suicide man in the abandoned building.
 The director Huang mentions that society usually ignores those people because the majority only focuses on those with privilege and power.
 And he believes those who facilitate the advancement of society are the underclass people.
 Huang says he wants to make every human being unique and three-dimensional in the film.
 Therefore, Huang creates a small UFO house in Belly Button's house.
 There are lots of Belly Button's imagination in this UFO house, such as girls, and childhood memories, which symbolize his dream and universe.
 Another character, Sakya, never works, wearing the same shirt every day, and the most he does is ride a bike around the village.
 Huang explains that Sakya is a figure of Buddha, a free man with no desires or ambitions.
 Huang uses Sakya to provoke people to think of the meaning of living and what we are chasing.

-Huang makes the film ends with a continuous sound of hitting from inside the Buddha statue.
+Huang makes the film end with a continuous sound of hitting from inside the Buddha statue.
 After the film fades to black, the sound continues.
 Huang says he aims to create such an effect for those who think they are watching the movie as a spectator but end up realizing they are part of the story.
 People can never escape from this whirlpool of humanity.
 Everyone is knocking on the Buddha and shouting, but no one can escape their fate.